CDRH Biothreat Challenge

 |ARGOS Reference Genome 1||0.5||0.2||0|

-* It is possible that only a subset of short reads is being taxonomically classified, therefore, the final quantifications are going to be evaluated through root mean square deviation (RMSD) to the known quantities.
+* It is possible that only a subset of short reads are being taxonomically classified, therefore, the final quantifications should be reported as the # of reads mapped to each genome divided by the total number of reads.
+The portion of unclassified reads can be assigned to the Unclassified row

 [OPTIONAL] The participants are asked to submit the read based normalized confidence score (between 0 and 1) of the presence of each FDA-ARGOS species within designated subsamples.
 100,000 reads were subsampled from each of the 21 metagenomics samples and provided to participants.
 If a score is not provided for a genome-read pair, the score is assumed to be 0.